• Live Online class begins 22. May, ends 12. June

 test disruptive methodologies as we strive to incorporate democratic values within

-Beyond the Interface I: Internet infrastructures, Data flows & Geopolitics.
-During this week we will reveal the main infrastructures and actors (companies and agencies) that configure the Internet and will explore how the data is traveling across the world.
+Week 1 Beyond the Interface I: Internet infrastructures, Data flows & Geopolitics.
+During this week we will reveal the main infrastructures and actors (companies and agencies) that configure the Internet and will explore how the data is traveling across

-Beyond the Interface II: Online surveillance and commodification of Data.
+Week 2 Beyond the Interface II: Online surveillance and commodification of Data.
 In this session we will show how the data that we generate through interfaces is being tracked, harvested and commodified.
-We will look into the methodologies and tools used by many corporations and agencies that silently access and use the information we produce in daily basis.
+We will look into the methodologies and tools used

-Interface materiality: The environmental impact of code.
+Week 3 Interface materiality: The environmental impact of code.
 During this session we will learn how code is constructing web interfaces.
 We will look closely to HTML and CSS and explain how this languages work.
 At the same time, we will look into the e

-In the last week of the program we will discuss how graphic interface design is homogenizing behavior in a global a scale and the several consequences of this process.
-On the other hand we will experiment with simple disruptive methodologies to intervene the interface design of the most used websites globally in order to subvert such cultural homogenization.
+Week 4 In the last week of the program we will discuss how graphic interface design is homogenizing behavior in a global a scale and the several consequences of this process.
+On the other hand we will experiment with simple disruptive methodologies to in

 This program is for artists, designers, writers, makers, coders, journalists and researchers interested in understanding, exploring, and disrupting networks and interfaces.
 We will also investigate the underlying intentions of user interfaces, and how UI designs demonstrate the latent political, socioeconomic, emotional, and cultural opinions of their designers from both a theoretical and hands-on perspective.
 During the program we will reveal the underlying narratives embedded in everyday interfaces, such as Facebook and Google, in order to reveal to what extent they sculpt and govern our realities in silent ways.